Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Flow field reconstruction in cylinder wake

 \subsection{Migration of self-propelling agents}

 Using the simulated flow field, we train self-propelling agents via reinforcement learning to generate $n_{\text{traj}} = 100$ point-to-point migration trajectories.
 As a benchmark, we refer to the study by \cite{gunnarson2021navigation}.
-However, unlike their setup, we modify the locations of the initial and terminal regions.
+However, unlike their set-up, we modify the locations of the initial and terminal regions.
 In our configuration, agents migrate along the streamwise direction (see figure \ref{fig_smart_particle_trajs}), whereas \cite{gunnarson2021navigation} reported zigzag-like trajectories aligned with the spanwise direction.
 This modification slightly reduces task complexity while significantly improving training efficiency.
 In our case, the agent's reward signal saturates after approximately 1000 episodes and reaches its maximum value by around 4000 episodes.
-In contrast, the best-performing agent in Gunnarson et al.'s study required roughly 5000 episodes to plateau and more than 10000 episodes to reach its optimal reward.
+In contrast, the best-performing agent in the study of Gunnarson \emph{et al.} required roughly 5000 episodes to plateau and more than 10 000 episodes to reach its optimal reward.